 Frost, glaze or dust with your preferred topping--or just leave it plain.

 EQUIPMENT: A BUNDT pan is best.
-We recommend the Nordic Ware Anniversary Bundt pan for this recipe.
+We recommend the Nordic Ware Anniversary Bundt pan or the Nordic Ware Original Pro-Cast Bundt pan for this recipe.
 That is a 10-15 cup pan and this recipe fills it about halfway, which comes out great.
 If you have a smaller Bundt pan, make sure you fill it no more than 3/4 of the way up to avoid overflow.
 If you don't have a Bundt pan, this recipe also makes great cupcakes.
 Or, you can use two 8 or 9 inch layer cake pans (layers will be thin).

 We also recommend using PAM Baking Spray with Flour.
 Regular baking spray could leave a residue in your pan and you won't get the best results.
 If you don't have a baking spray with flour, then you can also butter and flour your pan.
 But, that can also leave some flour on your finished cake, so keep your pastry brush handy.